 For the last three years Wise Birding Holidays has been supporting a number of small conservation projects.
 We still continue to donate money to help some of these smaller projects (see below) that we feel will still benefit from smaller donations.

 However, more recently we have started to pool the donations from most of our tours into one central fund.
 Once a target amount has been reached this money will then be used to support a single project in the hope of achieving more for species conservation.
-At present this amount stands at £2,500.
+At present (March 2019) this amount stands at over £5,000.

 Please visit our Conservation News link to find out more.